Availity/availity-react/docusaurus/docs/components/change-password/use-change-password.md

 #### `error: any`

 The error state of the ChangePassword component.
-The error will appear in a red reactstrap `Alert`
+The error will appear in a red reactstrap `<Alert/>`

 #### `setError: () => void`